Portable Air Conditioner Troubleshooting and Common Complaints

 On the other hand, if the ambient temperature is too high, it can also cause insufficient cooling.
 As portbale AC units release cool air out into the room, they vent hot air from the compressor outside.
 This constant venting causes a pressure imbalance that pulls in warm air from the other areas, including adjoining rooms and the outdoors.
 Normally, if the room is properly sealed and all the doors and windows are closed, the air coming is never enough to overwhelm the portable AC unit.
 If there's a leak, or if the ourside temperature is extremely high, the air conditioner may not be able to generate enough cold air to cool the room.
 Sunlight can also heat a room faster than your portable air conditioner can cool it.
 If temperature keeps rising, check for leaks and close the blinds.
 It may be enough to swing things the other way.

 |Portable Air Conditioner Buying Tip:|

-Check to make sure the timer is not on because an active timer could be causing the unit to cease operation.
-Also, if the ambient temperature in your room is lower than the set temperature, this could be causing your portable air conditioner to shut off.
-To remedy this, wait for the room temperature to rise until operating the unit.
+Check to make sure the timer is not on, as an active timer can cause the unit to cease operation.
+Also, if the ambient temperature in your room is lower than the set temperature, this may cause your portable air conditioner to shut off.
+To remedy this, shut the unit down and wait for the room temperature to rise before turning the the unit back on again.

-No Cool Air Comes Out of the Unit
+No Air Comes Out of the Air Conditioner